 What does unique operator identifier mean?

 Unique operator identifier is the actor-identity counterpart to product identity in ESPR-style systems.
-It helps connect passport, traceability, and compliance records to the correct actor, but it is not a product identifier or evidence of legal responsibility by itself.
+It helps connect passport, traceability, access-control, and compliance records to the correct actor without confusing that actor with the product, facility, or evidence record.

 Short version